copperwater/xNetHack/doc/xnh-changelog-10.0.md

     trap) on the same space.
   - The "Ghost of an Adventurer" fill curses 80% of the items in its fake bones pile, the same as normal bones piles.
+- Thiefstones can no longer teleport you to a location on the same level if it's a no-teleport level, and cannot levelport you if the levelport would normally be blocked (like when within Gehennom).

 ### Interface changes